hpi-swa-teaching/live-programming-systems/projects/eclipse-debugger/analysisPlan.md

 ![Final application with image of ball drawn](./res/pics/ball_image_drawn_correctly.png)

 ### Which activities are made live by which mechanisms?
->Description of each concrete activity in the workflow and the underlying liveness mechanism (which is described on a conceptual level and thus could be mapped to other systems)
-- Actual interactions
-- Feedback mechanism
-- If applicable: How is the emergence phase shortened?
-- Granularity: For example: Elm can only rerun the complete application

 Step 11 of the example workflow shows the first liveness activity.
 The program is running in "Debug"-mode and we change code in the body of the `paint(...)` method.
 Saving these changes triggers Hot Code Replace (HCR).
 The method body of the `paint(...)` is replaced without restarting the application.
 But the change is only visible when the `paint`-method is triggered e.g. by resizing the window.

 In step 15, HCR is triggered again by saving a Java file.
 This change is immediately visible, due to stepping implemented via a separate Thread which enforces a repaint every 20ms, which provides immediate visual feedback for the programmer.